AmBadAl/ambadal.github.io/_pages/about.md

 Hi!
 My name is Amirreza (Amir) and I'm currently a predoctoral research fellow in the field of Economics at Stanford Graduate School of Business, CA. Prior to this, I was studying Computer Engineering (and minors in Economics) at Sharif University of Technology, Tehran, Iran.

+My primary research interestes lie in Industrial Organization, Empirical Market Design, and Finance.
+I'm interested in applying computer science tools (Machine Learning, Game Theory, Social Networks) to model economic problems and study how the recent technological advancements can/will shape the future markests, especially urban and financial markets.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.